openbraininstitute/brain-indexer/docs/queries.rst

 However, this can't take advantage of the short circuiting trick, i.e., to return ``True`` as soon as the first element has been found.
-Therefore, SpatialIndex provides a method for this.
+Therefore, brain-indexer provides a method for this.

 .. code-block:: python